The Employment Law Review: Mexico

-In addition, although they are not mandatory, it is advisable to detail any benefit paid to employees as part of a compensation package, a work-for-hire provision and a provision regarding information privacy and personal data protection, as well as confidentiality of the information provided to or generated by employees.
+In addition, although not mandatory, it is advisable to detail any benefit paid to employees as part of a compensation package, a work-for-hire provision or a provision regarding information privacy and personal data protection, as well as confidentiality of the information provided to or generated by employees.

 Execution of the employment contract shall be on the starting date; however, if parties are not in a position to enter into the contract on this date, it is possible to do so later, but the contract would have to include the starting date considered for the purposes of seniority.

-In all employment relationships, and regardless of whether the employer is a Mexican national or entity, minimum statutory benefits set forth in the FLL must be granted and paid to employees, such as paid vacations, a vacation bonus and a Christmas bonus.
+In all employment relationships, and regardless of whether the employer is a Mexican national or entity or not, minimum statutory benefits set forth in the FLL must be granted and paid to employees, such as paid vacations, a vacation bonus and a Christmas bonus.
 The law foresees minimum standard benefits that cannot be waived, and employers cannot grant anything below those minimum standards.

 Vacations are granted according to employees' seniority: for the first year of service, employees are entitled to a minimum of six days' vacation; for the second year of service, they are entitled to eight days; for the third year, they are entitled to 10 days; and for the fourth year, they are entitled to 12 days.
 From the fifth year onwards, two days are added every five years.
 In addition to this, employees are entitled to a minimum of 25 per cent of the salary earned during their holidays as a vacation bonus.

 Employees are also entitled to a Christmas bonus equivalent to at least 15 days' salary, which must be paid no later than 20 December each year.
 The purpose of this bonus is to cover all expenses required for all the year-end festivities.